sgorozco/parcellerStub/README.md

 # parcellerStub
-Just a stub for quickly sharing some
+Just a stub for quickly sharing some code.

 Not compilable, as there are plenty of dependencies that I'm not ready to share, however the parcelling logic is visible and may serve as inspiration ;)

-The RequestParceller related classes provide basic WCF parcelling request services.
+The `RequestParceller` related classes provide basic WCF parcelling request services.
 Use these classes to reduce WCF chattiness by bundling multiple, related WCF service calls from multiple threads into a single call.

 IMPORTANT:
 By default, logging to log4net is disabled.
-To enable logging set the UseLog4Net property to true.
+To enable logging set the `UseLog4Net` property to true.
 The reason for this default configuration is that a common use for this class is parcelling log events that will be sent to a remote viewer via WCF.
 If we log in this class, we will trigger an infinite cascade of logging events and will degrade system performance greatly.
 If the parceller is not forwarding log events, it is safe to set this property